Code-Institute-Submissions/portfolio-18/README.md

 Accessed via the logout button and allows the user or admin-user to end their current session.
 Informs the user that they have successfully logged out and provides a link back to the main page.

 #### Permission Denied Page
-If the user tries to access a user account, other than the current user count, via the url address then they will be redirected to the permission-denied page.
+If the user tries to access a user account, other than the current user count, via the URL address then they will be redirected to the permission-denied page.
 The permission-denied page informs the current user that they don't have permission to go to that page and provides a link back to the main page.

 #### 404 Error Page
-If the user attempts to use a url that does not exist then they will be redirected to the 404 page.
+If the user attempts to use a URL that does not exist then they will be redirected to the 404 page.
 The 404 page will inform the current user that the page they are trying to access doesn't exist and provides a link back to the main page.

 ### Features Left to Implement